jgfenix/top-down-shooter/README.md

 ### In this game you control a guy using keys [WASD] and left button's mouse to shoot as many zombies as you can

 ## Rules:
-- :triangular_flag_on_post: You have 3 lifes :heart:, you'll lose 1 life everytime a zombie touchs you :biohazard:
+- :triangular_flag_on_post: You have 2 lifes :heart:, you'll lose 1 life when a zombie touchs you :biohazard:, BUT you can run faster to try to survive (you character will be in red color in this situation)!
 - :triangular_flag_on_post: You can move around screen by using keyboard's keys W A S D
 - :triangular_flag_on_post: Hit zombies by click with mouse's left button :computer_mouse: :gun: